typeable/compaREST/test/golden/common/pathItem/operation/responses/add/report.md

 ## **POST** /test

-Reponse code 500 is not supported.
+Reponse code 500 has been added.